chrisgrieser/nvim-spider/README.md

 ```

 > __Note__
-> Note that for dot-repeat to work properly, you have to call this plugin's motions as Ex-command.
+> For dot-repeat to work, you have to call the motions as Ex-commands.
 When calling `function() require("spider").motion("w") end` as third argument of the keymap, dot-repeatability will *not* work.

 ## Configuration